MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ### Initial Catalog or Catalog

 Specifies the name of the Analysis Services database or Power BI Premium dataset to connect to.
-The database must be deployed on Analysis Services or a Power BI Premium workspace, and you must have permission to connect to it.
-By default for SSAS, the first allowed database is automatically selected.
+The database must be deployed on Analysis Services or a Power BI Premium workspace and you must have permission to connect to it.
+For SSAS, the first allowed database is automatically selected.
 For Azure AS and Power BI Premium, a database is not automatically selected, but a catalog can be specified using the Catalog property after opening the connection.
 This property is optional for AMO connections but required for ADOMD.NET.

 #### Example